excelltfl/testr/README.md

 # testr

-this is a test repo
+This is a test repo.
 git is so powerful.

-This is another change
+This is another change.